-This Plan was approved by the Board on February 7, 2023 and will become effective upon approval by the Company's shareholders at the Company's 2023 Annual General Meeting of Shareholders (the date of such approval, the "Effective Date").
+This Plan was originally effective on April 26, 2023 (the "Effective Date").
+The Plan as amended and restated herein was approved by the Board on March 1, 2024, and shall become effective when it is approved by the Company's shareholders at the Company's 2024 Annual General Meeting of Shareholders.
 The Plan shall remain available for the grant of Awards until the tenth anniversary of the Effective Date; provided, however, that Incentive Stock Options may not be granted under the Plan after February 7, 2033.
 Notwithstanding the foregoing, the Plan may be terminated at such earlier time as the Board may determine.
 Termination of the Plan will not affect the rights and obligations of the Participants and the Company arising under Awards theretofore granted.